dladams/dunececalib/doc/procedure.md

 ### Gain evaluation

-Run jobs like these for each sign DAC setting and channel range.
+Run jobs like these for each sign, DAC setting and channel range.
+Then, for each channel, we can graph area vs. signed DAC setting and fit these to extract slopes in units of (ADC count)/(DAC step).
+These can then be inverted and normalized, e.g.

+> DAC step = 21.4 ke

+to obtain the gains.

+The utility class [AdcCalibGraphs](../src/AdcCalibGraphs.h) can help with this task.
+It can make plots and do fits for area, height shaping time and more.
+The user must first create and register an [AdcCalibData](../src/AdcCalibData.h) that describes a calibration dataset with a DAC setting, run number and full path to the channel summary Root file for each entry.